-Southwest offers an inflight entertainment portal that includes many free features.
+Southwest Airlines offers an inflight entertainment portal that includes many free features.
 You can watch live and on-demand TV, watch movies, listen to music, and follow along with the flight tracker so you know just how much flight time remains.

-How to Access Wi-Fi on Your Southwest Flight
+How To Access Wi-Fi on Your Southwest Flight

-- Turn on your Wi-Fi enabled device and set it to airplane mode.
+- Turn on your Wi-Fi-enabled device and set it to airplane mode.
 Make sure your Wi-Fi is still on while in airplane mode.